 Begin planning as early as you wish for your campaign to get a position.
 The more background information you collect, the better.
-Do not write application letters or ask for appointments earlier than one month before you graduate.
+Generally, it is not wise to write application letters or ask for appointments earlier than one month before you graduate.
 If a position is available, few employers are willing to wait for you.